A time adaptive multirate Dirichlet-Neumann waveform relaxation method for heterogeneous coupled heat equations

 \subsection{Optimality of relaxation parameter}

-We now verify the optimality of the relaxation parameters \eqref{EQ THETA OPT} and \eqref{EQ NNWR THETA OPT} in 1D with implicit Euler and otherwise test the convergence rate and robustness.
-To this end, we determine the experimental convergences rates as in Section \mbox{\ref{SEC THETA MR TEST}}, for varying $\Theta$ in 1D and 2D for both implicit Euler and SDIRK2.
-Integration is done in multirate and non-multirate, up to $T_f$ using $N = 100$ base timesteps.
+We now verify the optimality of the relaxation parameters \eqref{EQ THETA OPT} for DNWR and \eqref{EQ NNWR THETA OPT} for NNWR in 1D with implicit Euler and also test the convergence rate and robustness.
+To this end, we determine the experimental convergences rates as in Section \ref{SEC THETA MR TEST}, for varying $\Theta$ in 1D and 2D for both implicit Euler and SDIRK2.
+Time-integration is done in multirate and non-multirate, up to $T_f$ using $N = 100$ base timesteps.

-These tests are done for both DNWR and NNWR, results are reported in the following subsections.
 We expect little variation for implicit Euler and SDIRK2, since SDIRK2 consists of two successive implicit Euler steps.
-For the step from 1D to 2D, we anticipate more notable differences.
+We anticipate more notable differences between 1D and 2D.
 Lastly, convergence rates might deviate due to transitive effects of WR, since the iteration matrices are non-normal.

-In the plots, the blue highlighted range on the $x$-axis marks the spatial and temporal limits of $\Theta$, see \mbox{\eqref{EQ THETA LIMS}} resp. \mbox{\eqref{EQ NNWR THETA LIMS}}.
+In the plots, the blue highlighted range on the $x$-axis marks the spatial and temporal limits of $\Theta$, see \eqref{EQ THETA LIMS} resp. \eqref{EQ NNWR THETA LIMS}.